Top 5 hacks to fix slow web applications

 If you are running web apps on AWS, you can access the data in performance insights for RDS:

 Based on the slow-log result view, you can spot what queries are causing the biggest load, and you can focus on them in the first place.

 Keep in mind that the Pareto rule works here, optimize only the first query, and see how much it improves your situation.

 By adding a missing index to a column, you can optimize a query by over 90%.
 Often a simple index change allowed us to go down from 10 seconds to 100ms for a query.

 Don’t listen to people telling you that the query has to be slow because it runs on 2000000 rows.
 All popular database engines can run queries on much bigger tables in milliseconds.
 Ex. we have a table with over 30 million rows, and we run heavy calculations on it in 100ms (and the simpler ones in 5-20ms).

-As mentioned before, Blackfire is our go-to tool when you have performance issues in different parts of your application.
+As mentioned before, Blackfire is our go-to tool when you have application performance issues in different parts of your slow application.
 Instead of looking blindly for a problem or a fix, you can run Blackfire and verify what went wrong.

 Here is an example: after a new release, a page loads very long (4s).
 Now instead of doing all the research by hand, we just run Blackfire against it, and we know that one query is the reason for all our troubles.
 We quickly switch to coding, test a fix, and release it 10-15 minutes later (tested and confirmed).

 Here is how it looks in Blackfire: